This record of men from Ballymena and District who fell in the Great War was compiled by John Hoy.

 Robert Carroll died at 13, Cape Street, Belfast, said to be the address of his daughter M. Carroll.
 The record of his death says he died of 'general paralysis, 3 years', this being presumably the result of his military service.
 His wife Sarah still lived at Broughshane Street, Ballymena.

-CARSON, John, Private, 315th Infantry Regiment, 79th Division, US Army, died of wounds on 5/6 November 1918.
-He was killed near Sedan, France and he is buried in the Meuse-Argonne Cemetery.
-He lived in Philadelphia and was the third son of schoolteacher John and Margaret Carson, nee Kernohan, Drumcon/Craigs, Cullybackey and he was born on the 25 September 1893.
+CARSON, 3110635 Private John, 'H' Company, 2nd Battalion, 315th Infantry Regiment, 79th Division, US Army, died of wounds on 5 November 1918.
+He was killed near Sedan, France and was buried in an isolated grave in the Commune of Etraye, Meuse before being reburied in the Meuse-Argonne Cemetery.
+He lived in Philadelphia and was the third son of schoolteacher John and Margaret Carson, nee Kernohan, Drumcon/Craigs, Cullybackey, and he was born on the 25 September 1893.
 The parents, both from Craigs, Cullybackey, had married in 1st Ahoghill Presbyterian Church on the 21 January 1882.
 He is commemorated in Cuningham Memorial Presbyterian Church, Cullybackey and named on the family headstone in the Pound Cemetery, Cullybackey.

 Left: CARUTH, James Gordon, 2nd Lieutenant, 5th Royal Irish Rifles, attached 2nd Royal Irish Rifles, was killed in action on September 25, 1915 and he is remembered on the Ypres Memorial (Menin Gate), Belgium.
 He was born on the 3 September 1896 at St Pancras, London and in 1901 was living at 14 Park Road, Mitcham, Surrey.
 He was the son of solicitor James Davis and Constance Helen Caruth, Hugomont, Ballymena.
 He is commemorated in West Church Presbyterian Church, Ballymena.